 Muhammad Inuwa: National governments have increased their focus in this area, providing financial institutions with licenses for rural areas.
-Combined with mobile banking facilities and penetration around telecommunication services, this has increased opportunities for people in those areas to receive funds without having to travel hundreds of miles to cities.
+Combined with mobile banking facilities and penetration of telecommunication services, this has increased opportunities for people in those areas to receive funds without having to travel hundreds of miles to cities.
 Compliance around intra-Africa payments has also evolved to allow direct transactions between two currencies without the need to convert through US dollars.

 What would be your advice on compliance to new entrants in the industry?

-Mark Allcock: Getting bank accounts to support the business is becoming more difficult, so you have to think very carefully when approaching banks to ensure they understand the business and its plans to ensure high-quality compliance, as people’s perceptions can be quite different from the intended reality.
+Mark Allcock: Getting bank accounts to support the business is becoming more difficult, so you have to think very carefully when approaching banks to ensure they understand the business and its plans to ensure high-quality compliance, as people’s perceptions can be quite different from intended reality.

 Our thanks to Arif, Ibrahim, Mark and Muhammed for their words and their time.

 RemitONE’s award-winning compliance platform is used and trusted by leading banks and money transfer operators (MTOs) all over the world.
 Our Compliance Rules Engine™ is one of the world’s first business rules-driven compliance platforms.
 You can simply input the rules set by your regulatory authority and the engine uses its sophisticated algorithm to enforce them.
-If you interested in finding out more about our compliance products or services please email email@example.com
+If you are interested in finding out more about our compliance products or services please email email@example.com